Step reference

 Captures direct input from the end user and saves it verbatim to one or more variables.
 Use this mode for straightforward inputs where you need the end user’s exact words — for example, first name, last name, email address, or order number.

-This mode can set multiple variables at once from a single end user response.
+This mode can set multiple variables at once from a single end user response, up to a maximum of 5.
 Each variable is configured as an input with its own extraction instructions and capture mode.

 Input fields: